obsxrver/ComfyUI-Distributed/README.md

 ## Features

-- **Distributed Processing** - Multiply your workflows across multiple GPUs automatically
+- **Parallel Processing** - Multiply your workflows across GPUs automatically
 - **Distributed Upscaling** - Tile-based upscaling with intelligent work distribution
 - **Automatic Worker Management** - Launch and monitor workers from the UI
 - **Network Support** - Use GPUs across different machines on your network